Why I Bought Corbion In Order To Continue Investing In The Technology Of TerraVia

 - Naspers and Tencent are a combined position designed to indirectly and directly capture the momentum of Tencent.

-- Altaba and Softbank are a combined position designed to indirectly capture the momentum of Alibaba (BABA).
+- Altaba and SoftBank are a combined position designed to indirectly capture the momentum of Alibaba (BABA).

 - Retail Food Group and Reliance Industries both trade on exchanges outside of the United States.